anchit1501/next-js/Readme.md

 ```

 ### Built With
-Bootswatch - The web framework used
+Bootswatch - The web framework used for theme
 CoinDesk API - Used to get updated prices

 ### Authors